2026 Euroformula Open Championship

-The 2026 Euroformula Open Championship is a multi-event open-wheel single-seater motor racing championship planned to be held across Europe.
-It will be the thirteenth season using the Euroformula Open name.
-The season will be held over eight rounds, starting on 17 April at Algarve International Circuit and concluding on 25 October at Circuit de Barcelona-Catalunya.
+The 2026 Euroformula Open Championship is a multi-event open-wheel single-seater motor racing championship held across Europe.
+It is the thirteenth season using the Euroformula Open name.
+The season is held over eight rounds, starting on 17 April at Algarve International Circuit and concluding on 25 October at Circuit de Barcelona-Catalunya.

+Team Motopark driver Enzo Yeh won the Drivers' Championship title with three races to spare.

 Teams and drivers

-All drivers will compete with a Toyota-powered Dallara 324 car on Pirelli tires.
+All drivers compete with a Toyota-powered Dallara 324 car on Pirelli tires.